-10 to 52 percent of women around the world report that they have been physically abused by a partner at some time in their lives, and 10 to 30 percent report experiencing sexual violence by a partner.1 Statistics show that women are far more likely than men to be victims of domestic violence.2 However, it can happen to anyone.
+From 1999-2004, an estimated 183,000 British Columbians were victims of spousal violence.2 Statistics show that women are far more likely than men to be victims of domestic violence.3 However, it can happen to anyone.
 Persons with disabilities, men, youth, seniors, and same-sex partners may also be coping with domestic violence.
-It occurs within families, between spouses. common-law couples, boyfriends and girlfriends, and ex-partners.
+It occurs within families. between spouses. common-law couples, boyfriends and girlfriends, and ex-partners.

-The frequency of violence in same-sex relationships is similar to heterosexual partnerships; it affects approximately one in four couples.3
+The frequency of violence in same-sex relationships is similar to heterosexual partnerships; it affects approximately one in four couples.4 and clients as well as victims, putting an entire workplace at risk.
+The implications of domestic violence can range from reduced employee productivity to serious injuries and even death.

-The social, emotional, and financial costs of violence are difficult to measure, but research estimates the cost of domestic violence in the USA at over \$8.3 billion per year,4 in Canada at \$6.9 billion,5 and in England and Wales at £23 billion6.
+The social, emotional, and financial costs of violence are difficult to measure, but current research estimates the cost of domestic violence in Canada at \$6.9 billion per year.5

 People experiencing domestic violence are often isolated due to shame and fear, and may be reluctant to ask for help.
 The silence surrounding this kind of violence can put other workers and the workplace at risk.
 Creating opportunities for workers to feel more comfortable talking about domestic violence can help to prevent it from entering a workplace and can assist with your plans to deal with violence should it arise.
-Employers, supervisors, managers, unions, co-workers, health and safety committees (HSCs), and health and safety representatives (HSRs) can all play a role in supporting victims of domestic violence.
+Employers, supervisors, managers, unions, co-workers, Joint Health and Safety Committees (JHSCs), and health and safety representatives (HSRs) can all play a role in supporting victims of domestic violence.